mkiio/auto-cat-photo/README.md

 # Auto Cat Photo Capture for Raspberry Pi

-A threaded Python script that runs **on-sensor cat detection** with the Raspberry Pi AI Camera (Sony IMX500) and saves both rectangular and square crops of every cat it sees.
+Cat detection and auto photo capture using the Raspberry Pi AI Camera (Sony IMX500) On-sensor inference.
+Can save full frame or rectangular or square crops of the cat with optional live preview.
-Live preview is **on by default** and can be turned off with a command-line flag.

 ---

 ## ✨ Key features